APCSA-Turin/final-project-Diyor52/Diyor Written Walkthrough.md

 - takes the letter and checks if that letter is inside the given hidden word.

 ### HangManUI.java
 - makes the interface in the terminal of the actual game use the hangman game class to help.
+This uses the hangManGame class while displaying the game and while running checks if letter guessed; word guessed; timer up; time it took; average; final average
       Methods:

 ```java